-

 It describes precautions when using it in servers with assigned roles.
 Servers with assigned roles can use Object Storage commands without additional configurations.

-When using it in servers with assigned roles, use the authentication key search API among metadata APIs.
-However, since a timeout can occur during this process, you can use the following command to increate the metadata API timeout if necessary.
+When using in servers with assigned roles, use the authentication key search API among the Metadata APIs.
+However, since a timeout can occur during this process, you can use the following command to extend the Metadata API timeout if necessary.

 export AWS_METADATA_SERVICE_TIMEOUT=10

-The --endpoint-url option is required when using the CLI.
-For calling domains by region, refer to the Object Storage API Guide.
+When using CLIs, the --endpoint-url option is a required value.
+For calling domains by region, see the Object Storage API guide.

 Command help

-Run the following command to check help for smooth use of Object Storage CLI.
+Run the following command to check the help for smooth use of Object Storage CLI.

 aws help